 Third, people who take the medications may not have been informed of their relatively low rate of effectiveness.
 They can be effective if they work, but they only work for something like about 60% of people who use them.

-Lastly, most people who take anti-depressant medications have not been informed by their doctor about alternative treatment options.
+Fourth, most people who take anti-depressant medications have not been informed by their doctor about alternative treatment options.
 To a man with a hammer the world is a nail.
 Physicians know about illness and proscribe medications.
 Yet, as psychologist Martin Seligman has explained, depression is a relatively normal, if quite unpleasant and often self-defeating, response of giving up in response to a challenging life circumstance.

 What are the downsides of assuming that depression is an illness and therefore needs pills?

-Two particularly negative side effects of medication that doctors generally do not sufficiently explain include potential weight gain and decreases in ability to experience sexual arousal.
+As mentioned above, two particularly negative side effects of medication that doctors generally do not sufficiently explain include potential weight gain and decreases in ability to experience sexual arousal.
 Doctors may mention them but often do not clarify that both extra pounds and decreased interest in sex can have strongly negative impacts on personal self-esteem, on attracting a mate and on sustaining a marriage.

-The other significant risk that doctors may or not fully explain is that users will have a hard time getting off these medications.
+The other significant risk that doctors may or not fully explain is that users may have a hard time getting off these medications.
 When a drug company says that their anti-depressant medication is not addictive, strictly speaking they are telling the truth.
 A strict clinical definition of an addictive substance or activity is one that induces both dependency and craving.
 Antidepressants do not induce craving.
 Over time they definitely do, however, make users drug dependent.

 Craving is a familiar feeling to anyone who has fallen in love.
 The intense sexual desire that drives someone in love to find every way possible to be near the object of their desire is a craving.
 Someone who craves alcohol similarly may wake up in the morning already urgently wanting a drink.

 What does "drug dependent" mean?
 Drug dependency is the state a body goes into when it has adapted to the presence of a chemical to the point that the body requires steady doses of the substance in order to maintain normal functioning.
+We are all, for instance, chemically dependent on water.

 If you for some time have been taking an antidepressant medication, odds are that your body has become drug dependent.
-That means that if you should decide today that as of tomorrow you will no longer take the medication, starting tomorrow you are likely to discover that without the pills you normally take your body will plunge into a serious depressive state.
+That means that if you should decide today that as of tomorrow you will no longer take the medication, starting tomorrow you are likely to discover that without the pills that you normally take your body will plunge into a serious depressive state.

 Does this depression mean that you really need after all to stay on your meds because the pills are all that have stood between you and the depths of despair?
 Not at all.
 To the contrary, this depression means that your body has become dependent on the antidepressant pills.
 Is this addiction?
 No, but it definitely is drug dependency.